I HATE my DJI Spark. I also love it, a little.

 You’ll notice a complete lack of drone footage in this vlog of an absolutely EPIC day of snowmobiling in Minnesota.

-I can tell you it was not for lack of trying.
+I can tell you in this DJI Spark Review post, it was not for lack of trying.

 I brought the drone.
 Carried in my backpack for the 8.5 mile loop of snowmobile trails before breaking it out to get some amazing footage of us driving snowmobiles on a frozen lake.